retifrav/rclone-rc-web-gui/README.md

 ### Comparison with rclone-webui-react

-This project is inspired by another web-based GUI for `rclone` - [rclone-webui-react](https://github.com/rclone/rclone-webui-react), which provides a very good and nice-looking GUI for `rclone rcd`, so big thanks to its creator.
+This project is inspired by another web-based GUI for `rclone rcd` - [rclone-webui-react](https://github.com/rclone/rclone-webui-react), which provides a very good and nice-looking GUI, so big thanks to its creator.
 But I am not entirely happy with it, as it has several inconveniences:

-- no queue, so all the transfer go in parallel
+- no queue, so all the transfers go in parallel
 - no way to cancel a transfer
 - the GUI feels a bit overloaded and has several non-functioning controls
 - transfers list has no sorting, so its elements "jump" from position to position on every view update